apoorv-2204/notes/Dao.md

 ### Why we need DAo

-- to start an organization we need funding
+- to start an organisation we need funding
 - lot of trust in the people you are working with(on internet building a organization,we cant trust people)
 - DAO is an application, helps building company in blockchain
 - makes sense when huge community members are involved